 Hunga pāpāho: the media, including all forms of broadcasting and the press.

 Kaipāho: a person who broadcasts on the radio or television.

 Te Reo o Raukawa in Ōtaki went on air part-time in 1985.
 Tautoko Radio in Mangamuka, Northland, and Radio Ngāti Porou in Ruatōria, East Coast, followed in 1987.
 Te Toa Takitini was established as a dedicated station for Ngāti Kahungunu, and given a home and support systems by Te Tairāwhiti Polytechnic in Gisborne, where its founder, Joe Te Rito, headed the Department of Māori Studies.
 This station focused on gathering the iwi’s remaining native speakers and bringing them to the microphone, using idiomatic language, and carefully recording and archiving many hours of material.

 New Zealand on Air – Irirangi te Motu

 In 1989 the government established the New Zealand Broadcasting Commission, which later became New Zealand on Air – Irirangi te Motu.
 In 1990, in response to pressure from iwi, New Zealand on Air agreed to establish iwi radio and provide funding for staff, overheads, and transmitters and studio equipment.
 Under this policy iwi stations burgeoned throughout the country, with more than 20 stations eventually operating.
-Māori saw this development as major progress towards the dream of an iwi-based radio network, owned by the iwi themselves, in districts with a significant Māori population.
+Māori saw this development as major progress towards the dream of an iwi-based and -owned radio network covering districts with a significant Māori population.

 Funding and technical challenges